Frequently asked questions

-Note that you can select the semester in the top right-hand corner.
-In Univis, you can also find courses from all other Departments and Faculties.
+Note that you can select the semester in the top rightleft-hand corner.
+In Campo, you can also find courses from all other Departments and Faculties.
 In the search bar at the top, you can use the drop-down menu to search by instructor, title or topic, please see the next question for more information on courses offered by other Institutes, Departments or Faculties.
-If you use “Search for a lecture”, you can use the option “expert search”.
-This option allows you to find all courses taught in English if you select “Englisch” under “Sprache”.
+If you use “Search for a lecture”, you can use the option “show all possible search criteria”.
+This option allows you to find all courses taught in English.

 How many courses or credits can I take / should I take?

 We recommend you to do 30 ECTS each semester as indicated in the curriculum.
 However, you are free to take more courses if you wish.
 You may also register for more than 30 ECTS and decide to drop some of the workload before exams if it proves too much (see the topic on Exams).
 If you decide to take fewer courses, please be mindful to stay on track to graduate within 4 (5) semesters.

 Most courses offered by our Institute have 5 ECTS.
 The number of ECTS for each course is always indicated in the course description in Univis, it can be less or more than 5 ECTS.